eebtehal/Udacity-Stack-OverFlow-Survey-2017/README.md

     * <span style='color:darkslategray'> HaveWorkedLanguage vs Salary

 # File Descriptions
-There is 1 notebook available here to showcase work related to the above questions.
-The notebook is exploratory in searching through the data pertaining to the questions.
+There is a notebook is available here to view work related to the above questions.
+The exploratory notebook searches through data to answer questions.

 # Results
 The main findings of the code can be found at the post available [here](https://medium.com/@eebtehal.101/stackoverflow-survey-2017-4c6ddbc1e34a).